ivanfilho21/client-server_dictionary/Readme.md

 > by Ivan Filho

-* It is a server for find meanings of words, as a dictionary.
+* It is a server for finding meanings of words, as a dictionary.

 ## Explanation